CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/SDM_7.md

-# SDM_7
+# SDM 7

-In the lecture we'll have a look at DataBase principles.
+In the lecture we will have a look at DataBase principles.
 Blockchain will be compared to a Distributed DB on 4 different levels: data model, state + history, query language and consensus protocol.

 When do we need a BC?
 Right now, BC are extremely hyped (can be found everywhere).
 BC can be seen as Distributed Data Management Systems and thanks to that, the best application domain can be derived.